Sardinia: Literature

 The first literary work in Sardinian language dates back to the second half of the 15th century: a poem inspired by the life of the holy Porto Torres martyrs by the archbishop of Sassari Antonio Cano.
 Literary production had a remarkable development in the 16th century, the protagonist was Antonio Lo Frasso, his Los diez libros de Fortuna de Amor is mentioned in the Don Quixote by Miguel de Cervantes.
 This work is written mainly in Spanish, but there are parts written in Catalan and in the Sardinian language.
 Multilingualism was a characteristic trait of the islanders of that time, among them Sigismondo Arquer, Giovanni Francesco Fara and Pietro Delitala stood out.
 Delitala wrote in Italian, then Tuscan, and Gerolamo Araolla in all the three languages (Sardinian, Spanish and Italian).
 But already in the 17th century there was a total integration in the Iberian world as demonstrated by the works in Spanish of the poets José Delitala y Castelvì, Joseph Zatrillas Vico and the writers Francesco Angelo de Vico and Salvatore Vidal.

 From 1720, with the passage of the Kingdom of Sardinia, to the House of Savoy, Italian became the official language.
 In the 19th century there is an interest of Sardinian authors for the history and culture of Sardinia: Giovanni Spano undertakes the first archaeological excavations, Giuseppe Manno writes the first great general history of the island, Pasquale Tola publishes important documents of the past and writes biographies of illustrious Sardinians.
-Alberto La Marmora travels the island far and wide, studying in detail and writing an impressive four-part work entitled Voyage en Sardaigne.
+Alberto La Marmora travels the island far and wide, studying in detail and writing a four-part work entitled Voyage en Sardaigne.

-The Sardinian society of the Early 20th century is told by Grazia Deledda, Enrico Costa and the poet Sebastiano Satta.
+The Sardinian society of the Early 20th century is told by Grazia Deledda, the only italian woman to win a Nobel Prize in Literature to date, Enrico Costa, and the poet Sebastiano Satta.
 In this century, we must remember also the literary production of political characters of great value such as Antonio Gramsci and Emilio Lussu.
 After the Second World War, Giuseppe Dessì emerged, known mainly for his novel Paese d'ombre.
 In more recent years, the autobiographical novels of Gavino Ledda Padre Padrone and Salvatore Satta Il Giorno del Giudici had a wide echo, in addition to the works of Sergio Atzeni and other writers active in the recent decades.